The Custom Brush Checklist

 A Few Marketing Tips

 ● One of the best things you can do to share how great your brushes are with others is to appreciate and use them yourself.
 Have you created a product you're pleased with and that you'll enjoy using in your own drawings?
-Share that enthusiasm in your messaging and imagery.
+This enthusiasm will come through in your imagery and messaging.

 ● Create a compelling piece of art or design work for each brush pack as an example of what your brushes can do.
 People like to see what the product looks like before buying, and they will be directly inspired by your imagery.
 Sharing a short video showing the brushes in action will capture attention and up your engagement rate in most social networks.